abhinavk07/aws-ecs-fargate-demo/README.md

-# AWS ECS Simple Demonstrations  <!-- omit in toc -->
+# AWS ECS Fargate Demonstration  <!-- omit in toc -->

 # Table of Contents  <!-- omit in toc -->